 The right time to pop on a cozy to keep things toasty is while your tea is steeping.
 It will also help keep your tea warm between cups.
 We offer free pattern downloads for the cozy itself as well as the cute teapot appliqué.

 This luggage tag is so easy (and fun!), and takes just a little bit of fabric.
-We created it in a larger size and used a bolder color to help quickly spot bags in a crowded environment.
+We created it in a large size and used a bold color to help quickly spot bags in a crowded environment.
 Includes a free blank ID card download.

 These wide, tie-front belts can add a touch of bohemian style to your Fall and Winter wardrobe.
 We used long quilting stitches to accent our fabric’s design motifs, then placed a few pretty seed beads at focal points for texture.

 Start with an off-the-shelf hot pad and mitt set – we found ours for $2 – add some simple fabric and trim details and voila, style on a shoestring and a great first make.
 It’s also an excellent ScrapBusters project.

 Dig down into your scrap stash for your favorite tall and narrow pieces, fussy cut them to center the prettiest possible vertical motifs, then stitch them together into this striking table runner with a subtle ruffled edge.